upenn/PennGrader/README.md

 #### Grades

-The grades lamabda interfaces the TeacherBackend and student notebook with the Gradebook.
-Using this API Gateway trigged lambda the TeacherBackend client can request all grades for a given homework.
+The grades lambda interfaces the TeacherBackend and student notebook with the Gradebook.
+Using this API Gateway triggered lambda the TeacherBackend client can request all grades for a given homework.
 The payload body used to trigger this lambda will need to include

 `{'homework_id' : ______, 'secret_key' : ________, 'request_type' : ________ }`